9brada6/tabs-with-posts/development.md

 - Make the CSS better in widget form when selecting the tabs style.
 - See if old CSS of tab style was for any usage in CSS/JS files.
 - Class_Children_Order_Trait in PHP 5.6 we cannot have static and abstract in a trait.
+- Add more order by options in query_settings "order posts by" collapsible.
+- Add more notes on order by options in query_settings.

 ### After first release